SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/03-Spring-Query-Creation.md

 - **query...By**

-It points the framework to what is intended and starts to build and execute a query based on it.
+The first keyword of a given method indicates its purpose.

-The respective arguments for these queries will get sanitized, this means that special characters are recognized by the **LIKE** keyword will get escaped and the query won't contain them.
+The respective arguments for these queries will get sanitized.

+This process escapes special characters recognized by the **LIKE** keyword and excludes them from the query.

 Further **Spring Data JPA** will do a property check and traverse nested properties.